pdf ISO IEC 17029:2019 Conformity Assessment - General Principals and Regulations for validation and verification Bodies

 This standard does not apply to freshly killed poultry prepared for direct sale to consumers and for which conditions may be prescribed in National Regulations.

-This national standard specifies requirements for hydraulic cements used primarily in the construction industry.
-It includes requirements for compressive strength, physical properties, chemical properties, packaging, labelling and the means of determining conformance to these requirements within The Bahamas.
+This standard specifies requirements for hydraulic cements used primarily in the construction industry.
+It includes requirements for compressive strength, physical properties, chemical properties, packaging, labelling and the means of determining conformance to these requirements.
+This Standard applies to Portland and blended cement.

 Technical Committee Activities